AJFaraday/Thud/docs/controller_interface.md

 ]
 */

-// If the first two dwarves are removed
+// If the first two dwarfs are removed

-controller.indexed_dwarves();
+controller.indexed_dwarfs();
 /*
 [
   null,